Cambodia | Pearls of Indochina Active Adventure

 Located along the Siem Reap river, Jaya House River Park offers accommodation away from the hustle and bustle of Siem Reap.
 Jaya House River Park is located about a 6-minute tuk-tuk journey from town in the direction of the magnificent temples of Angkor Wat.
 The hotel features two swimming pools, an in-house restaurant and bar, and a full spa.
 Rooms include homegrown teas, an espresso machine, Bluetooth connectivity, high-speed wireless internet, a well-stocked complimentary minibar.

 Full-day exploration of the Angkor Wat complex.
 Wake before sunrise to arrive at Angkor before most other tour groups with an unforgettable bike right on the back trails of Angkor Wat.
 Explore the main site before driving to Ta Phrom, a jungle-clad temple that has been left in much the same condition in which it was found.

 Buffalo Lake Kayak - Departure

 Cycle through a small village along earthen paths between stilted houses and gardens then across the Tonle Sap floodplain to where your kayaks wait at the water’s edge.
-Free from engine noise, with just the cry of the birds above and croak of frogs below paddle slowly between pools until you come to a small island where in the shade of ancient trees for a picnic.
+Free from engine noise, with just the cry of the birds above and the croak of frogs below paddle slowly between pools until you come to a small island to relax under the shade of ancient trees for a picnic.

 Arrival & Departure